paurosello/vsdcli/README.md

-    (vsdcli-env) $ vsdcli objects                           # List all objects (vsdcli-env) $ vsdcli objects -f nsg                    # List all objects that contains word nsg (vsdcli-env) $ vsdcli objects -p enterprise             # List all objects that have an enterprise as parent (vsdcli-env) $ vsdcli objects -c domain                 # List all objects that have an domain as child (vsdcli-env) $ vsdcli objects -p enterprise -c domain   # List all objects that have an enterprise as parent and a domain as child
+    (vsdcli-env) $ vsdcli objects                           # List all objects (vsdcli-env) $ vsdcli objects -f nsg                    # List all objects that contains word nsg (vsdcli-env) $ vsdcli objects -p enterprise             # List all objects that have an enterprise as parent (vsdcli-env) $ vsdcli objects -c domain                 # List all objects that have a domain as child (vsdcli-env) $ vsdcli objects -p enterprise -c domain   # List all objects that have an enterprise as parent and a domain as child